-From Tuesday 14 April, the ABC will extend its educational programming on ABC ME to support children and caregivers at home, from 10am to 12pm each weekday during the school term or can be found on demand at iview Education.
+The ABC has educational programming on ABC ME to support children and caregivers at home, from which can be found on demand at iview Education.
 The schedule includes blocks of primary school content and secondary school content, featuring programs such as Ecomaths, ScienceXplosion, Numberblocks and English on the Go.

 The ABC will provide additional online support through its portal ABC Education with access to more than 4000 free videos, interactive resources and games mapped to the Australian curriculum – across subjects such as English, maths, science, history, geography, media Literacy, financial literacy and the arts and technologies.
 Parent can sign up to the ABC Education weekly newsletter for engaging online resources, competitions, news and events to help them with their kids schooling.